syncfusion-content/reactjs-docs/ReactJS/Ribbon/Application-Tab.md

 ---
 layout: post
-title:  Ribbon-Application-Tab
+title: Application Tab in ReactJS Ribbon Control | Syncfusion
-description: application tab
+description: Learn here about application tab in Syncfusion Essential ReactJS Ribbon Control, its element, and more.
 documentation: ug
 platform: React JS
 keywords: application tab,ribbon application tab
 ---

-# Application Tab
+# Application Tab in ReactJS Ribbon

 The Application Tab is used to represent a `Menu` that do some operations, such as File menu to create, open, and print documents.
 Application Tab classified by `type` property with the following: